PompeiiinPictures

 I.3.18 Pompeii.
 December 2007.
 East wall.

-According to Richardson, the above painting was found with another he called “Women’s banquet”.
-This is also in Naples Archaeological Museum, inventory number 9016.
+According to Richardson, the above painting was found with another banquet scene, inventory number 9016.

 See Richardson, L., 2000.
 A Catalog of Identifiable Figure Painters of Ancient Pompeii, Herculaneum.
 Baltimore: John Hopkins, (p.120)